superbad64/OpenFighter/Wanderer/README.md

 ### The Laser Way

 Congratulations, you found a couple of nice sheets of 3mm thick material !
-(Acrylic, wood, brass, aerogel, idk)
 Bring the laser cut files to your favorite shop and laser away.
 It's kind of that simple.

 ### The Printer Way